Club Awards

 Puppy Swimming Certificate

-This is awarded to a puppy aged 3-5 months old.
-At the first time of passing, you will be presented with our certificate and rosette at a working event.
+This is awarded to a puppy aged 3-12 months old.
+For the first pass, you will be presented with our certificate and rosette at a working event; all subsequent passes will receive only a puppy certificate.

 What is a Title Really?